Background

 - benefits to the local area.

-Applicants will be required to meet a minimum score in order to receive an allocation.
-Each criteria will be ranked out of 10 with a possible maximum overall score of 50.
-For each criteria the applicant must score over five or more, equating to an overall minimum score of 25.
+Applicants were required to meet a minimum score to receive an allocation.
+Each criteria was ranked out of 10 with a possible maximum overall score of 50.
+For each criteria the applicant had to score five or more, equating to an minimum score of 25.

 Operators can transfer or trade allocations, but all changes must be reported to DOC so the system can be monitored effectively.